Elemental Shaman DPS Spec, Builds, and Talents — Dragonflight 10.2

 Optimizing talents on a contextual basis is the highly

 recommended method of setting up your build.
-That being said, the builds
+For Mythic+,

 your choices can depend somewhat on whether the key is Fortified or